Julie Anne San Jose discography

-The discography for Filipino singer and songwriter Julie Anne San Jose contains 3 studio albums, 4 compilation albums, 2 EPs, and 33 singles, with 20 credited as a songwriter.
+The discography for Filipino singer and actress Julie Anne San Jose contains 3 studio albums, 4 compilation albums, 2 EPs, and 33 singles, with 20 credited as a songwriter.
 She is the third and youngest OPM artist to reach Diamond Record Status for her self-titled debut album, Julie Anne San Jose, which sold more than 150,000 units in the Philippines.
 This album is also included in the list of the best-selling albums in the Philippines overall.
 San Jose is the first-ever recipient of the Philippine Association of the Record Industry's (PARI) Platinum Digital Single Award for the outstanding digital sales performance of her carrier single "I'll Be There", which has over 245,000 downloads.
 San Jose’s sophomore studio album, DEEPER, received a Triple Platinum Award and was recognized by the Awit Awards as the Best-Selling Album of 2014.